Information and Records Management Service (IRMS)

 The Authorised Retention Disposal Policy (ARDP) is Parliament's information disposal policy.
 It provides mandatory instructions on when information should be destroyed or transferred to the Parliamentary Archives for permanent preservation.

-The ARDP is split into 20 volumes and some additional policy statements.
-Each volume represents a function of Parliament.
+The ARDP is split into 21 areas and some additional policy statements.
+Each area represents a function of Parliament.
 We refer to these functions as the Keyword 1s in Parliament’s Classification Scheme, which sets out how information is organised in Parliament.

 Links to the ARDP and additional policy statements are on the right-hand side of this page.